01

 Financial

-For Japan, most language schools require proof of NPR 8–15 lakhs in a bank account (or equivalent in Japanese Yen).
-This can be in your personal account or a sponsor's account with a properly notarized sponsor letter.
-NILTI's counselors will advise on the exact requirement for your specific school.
+For Japan, most language schools require proof of NPR 8 to 15 lakhs in a bank account or equivalent in Japanese Yen.
+This can be in your personal account or a sponsor account with a properly notarized sponsor letter.
+Our counselors will advise on the exact requirement for your specific school.

 Yes.
-Several NILTI partner schools in Japan offer partial or full scholarships based on language test performance (JLPT N3 and above).
-Some Japanese government scholarships (MEXT) are also available.
-Our team actively identifies and applies for scholarships on eligible students' behalf.
+Several partner schools in Japan, Korea, and other countries offer partial or full scholarships based on academic performance and language test scores.
+Government scholarships such as MEXT in Japan are also available.
+Our team actively identifies and applies for scholarships on eligible students behalf.

 Processing

-In Japan, Student Visa holders can work up to 28 hours per week (part-time).
-In Australia, Student Visa (Subclass 500) holders can work up to 24 hours per week during term.
-In the UK (Student Visa), up to 20 hours per week during term time is permitted.
+In Japan, Student Visa holders can work up to 28 hours per week part-time.
+In Australia, Subclass 500 holders can work up to 24 hours per week during term.
+In the UK, up to 20 hours per week during term time.
+In the USA, F1 students can work on-campus up to 20 hours per week.
 SSW Visa holders in Japan can work full-time.

 Step 1: Free initial consultation to assess your profile, goals, and budget.
 Step 2: Destination and program shortlisting.
-Step 3: Language training commencement.
+Step 3: Language training commencement if needed.
 Step 4: Document preparation and application submission.
 Step 5: Visa filing and interview preparation.
-Step 6: Pre-departure briefing.
+Step 6: Pre-departure briefing and arrival support.
 We accompany you at every step.

 03